afua-ansah/CS4782_Final_Project/README.md

 <img width="395" alt="Screen Shot 2024-05-15 at 11 18 07 AM" src="https://github.com/afua-ansah/CS4782_Final_Project/assets/34491386/033ef395-5b69-4181-94d9-5a67b9a61323">

 The rotation and CPC models for our implementation had somewhat similar accuracy levels to the paper after 5 epochs.
-One of the biggest differences between our results and those of the paper is that our baseline model performed better than CPC and rotation.
+One of the biggest differences between our results and those of the paper is that our baseline model performed better than CPC and rotation, where as in the paper the baseline performed worse.
+One possible reason for this is that the CPC and rotation models could require more training data than the baseline data in order to improve accuracy.

 ## Conclusion and Future Work

+Since there were some unexpected differences between our results and the paper, it might be helpful to re-run the models with more data and see whether that makes the results more similar.
-Some possible future work we could do on this project includes making changes to make our process more similar to that of the paper, and noting what changes that has.
+Some other possible future work we could do on this project includes making changes to make our process more similar to that of the paper, and noting what changes that has.
 For example, we could freeze encoder weights during warm-up epochs.
 In addition, we could increase the model capability to cover 3D images as well.

 ## References